Hi, RVing Girlfriends.

 Meanwhile, back at the coach, John is waiting for us.

-He, of course, is completely oblivious to the traumatic/frustrating 30 minutes I’ve endured.
+He, of course, was completely oblivious to the traumatic/frustrating 30 minutes I’ve endured.

 I quickly grab all the dog washing stuff together and proceed to spot wash Penny’s muddy paws with our shower nozzle located in one of our outside bays.
 When I was done, John asked a logical/innocent question of why I didn’t wash Penny’s ENTIRE body but instead washed JUST her legs?